kingmathers92/ballagh-app/README.md

 ## 🙏 Acknowledgements

-- [AlQuran.cloud](https://alquran.cloud/) for their heavenly API
+- [AlQuran.cloud](https://alquran.cloud/) for their heavenly API.
+- [Aladhan API](http://api.aladhan.com/) for prayer times in the Ramadan Companion.
-- The open-source community for their divine inspiration
+- The open-source community for their divine inspiration.
-- You, for checking out our project!
+- You, for embarking on this journey with Ballagh!

 ## 📬 Contact